-Assessment administered by the Examination Board to determine whether Examination powers of the Board are laid down in the Rules of Procedure adopted by the Examination Appeals Board and approved by the Executive Board.
+Examination Assessment administered by the Examination Board to determine whether and Articles 45 and 46 of the Students' Charter.
+The organisation, duties and powers of the Board are laid down in the Rules of Procedure adopted by the Examination Appeals Board and approved by the Executive Board.